skellis46/slipbox/biggs and buchler - communities, values, conventions and actions.md

 ---

->We observe two different communities presenting conflicting claims: the community of academic researchers working in contexts such as university departments, and the community of professional practitioners working in contexts such as the concert hall or the art gallery.
-We also observe these communities being thrown together by external forces, and a new com munity of so-called practitioner-researchers becoming visible (Chapter 1).
-In a nutshell, the practitioner-researcher archetype refers to individuals who hold practitioner values but produce research in an academic context.
->In the parent communities, we see dissatisfaction. on the one hand, we hear the academic community at large – understood as academic researchers in any academic area and discipline – express the dissatisfaction that what creative practitioners produce is not academic research.
-On the other hand, we hear the dissatisfaction of the creative practitioner community that their values are not reflected in traditional academic research models and, as a result, when they use these models the outcomes are not relevant to them.
-Hence, there is dissatisfaction in both camps.
-In this chapter we identify the source and diagnose the nature of dissatisfaction that we observe in both the academic and creative practice communities, and discuss some of the actions that are employed in response to the problem.[p.83]
+Biggs and Büchler's describe that in artistic research there are two parent communities in conflict: academic researchers working in the universities, and professional practitioners working in professional contexts like theatres and galleries.
+These two communities have been "thrown together"[@biggs_communities_2011 p.83] to produce a third community of practitioner-researchers:

+>individuals who hold practitioner values but produce research in an academic context.[@biggs_communities_2011 p.83]

+The key idea of this chapter is that the researcher-practitioner hybrid community produces dissatisfaction for both parent communities.
+Biggs and Büchler seek to diagnose this dissatisfaction and how the various communities have responded.

+>as a result of academicization, there is dissatisfaction from the academic community that what practitioners do is not research; and from the practice community that their values are not represented or reflected in academic research.[@biggs_communities_2011 p.89]

+They argue that there should be a distinct research model (not a hybrid) based on the meaningful values and actions of researcher-practitioners.

+---

+>Once the fundamental values of the community are visible, then meaningful actions can be identified and the significant activities conventionalized. in this way it will be clear why the practitioner-research community does what it does given what it believes and values.[@biggs_communities_2011 p.98]

 >However, it is not the actions that characterize a community because actions on their own do not have meaning.
 It is only through their inter-connectedness to other meaningful actions that they become significant.
 Writing a report or making a painting is not significant per se but only as part of a network of other valued actions (Hirsch 1984).[pp.84-85]